torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 For front end development, I'd generally recommend learning plenty of JavaScript and some basic HTML and CSS.
-People for some reason have an obsession with React at hackathons, which I think is wildly misplaced.
+People for some reason have an obsession with React at hackathons, which I think is a little misplaced.
 As someone who is fairly decent at React, I like it but it's also tricky to get right and has a somewhat steep learning curve.
+I'd learn to use something like Materialize or Bootstrap, then get really good at CSS.
+An okay CSS developer is so much more useful than an amazing Flask dev at a hackathon.

 For social impact, make sure your app does something that can be sold as good for the world.
 Doesn't matter if it's actually feasible.
 For